U1.25 — Phases of the Employment Cycle

 Key point for students: ➡️ The role becomes redundant, not the person.

-Common causes of redundancy:
+Common causes of retrenchment:

 - economic downturn or reduced demand